Lunar phase: Calculating phase

+Calculating phase size

+The phase is equal to the area of the visible lunar sphere that is illuminated by the Sun.
+This area or degree of illumination is given by $(1-\cos \theta)/2=\sin^2(\theta/2)$, where $\theta$ is the elongation (i.e., the angle between Moon, the observer on Earth, and the Sun).

 Orientation by latitude

-In the Northern Hemisphere, if the left (east) side of the Moon is dark, then the bright part is thickening, and the Moon is described as waxing (shifting toward full moon).
-If the right (west) side of the Moon is dark, then the bright part is thinning, and the Moon is described as waning (past full and shifting toward new moon).
+In the Northern Hemisphere, if the left side of the Moon is dark, then the bright part is thickening, and the Moon is described as waxing (shifting toward full moon).
+If the right side of the Moon is dark, then the bright part is thinning, and the Moon is described as waning (past full and shifting toward new moon).
 Assuming that the viewer is in the Northern Hemisphere, the right side of the Moon is the part that is always waxing.
 (That is, if the right side is dark, the Moon is becoming darker; if the right side is lit, the Moon is getting brighter.)

 In the Southern Hemisphere, the Moon is observed from a perspective inverted, or rotated 180°, to that of the Northern and to all of the images in this article, so that the opposite sides appear to wax or wane.

 Closer to the Equator, the lunar terminator will appear horizontal during the morning and evening.
 Since the above descriptions of the lunar phases only apply at middle or high latitudes, observers moving towards the tropics from northern or southern latitudes will see the Moon rotated anti-clockwise or clockwise with respect to the images in this article.

 The lunar crescent can open upward or downward, with the "horns" of the crescent pointing up or down, respectively.
 When the Sun appears above the Moon in the sky, the crescent opens downward; when the Moon is above the Sun, the crescent opens upward.
 The crescent Moon is most clearly and brightly visible when the Sun is below the horizon, which implies that the Moon must be above the Sun, and the crescent must open upward.
 This is therefore the orientation in which the crescent Moon is most often seen from the tropics.
 The waxing and waning crescents look very similar.
 The waxing crescent appears in the western sky in the evening, and the waning crescent in the eastern sky in the morning.

-Earthshine

-When the Moon as seen from Earth is a thin crescent, Earth as viewed from the Moon is almost fully lit by the Sun.
-Often, the dark side of the Moon is dimly illuminated by indirect sunlight reflected from Earth, but is bright enough to be easily visible from Earth.
-This phenomenon is called earthshine and sometimes picturesquely described as "the old moon in the new moon's arms" or "the new moon in the old moon's arms".